JNPauli/Emotional_Machines/open-lab-notebook/Documentation.md

 I would suggest to create a research question this month, so we can schedule a meeting with Maren to discuss how to proceed.

 My first draft would be the following: Comparing different machine learning techniques in their performance on detecting emotional valence in game disorder images.
+While there are already some studies that focus on valence recognition in images, this has not been done with a set of game disorder images yet.
+This master thesis could thus add some novelty in the field of research, by adding the context of game disorder.
+While I would like to maybe even investigate a different clinical context (for example, Images that promote eating disorder habits) it is probably easier for now to stick to the given set of stimuli.

-In this thesis I would then #1 use a SVM to classify the given image stimuli into game addiction vs non game addiction behavior and #2 let a sample of students rate the images in regard to the respective valence.
+In this thesis I would #1 use a SVM to classify the given image stimuli into game addiction vs non game addiction behavior and #2 let a sample of students rate the images in regard to the respective valence.
 This serves as an input to the SVR and the pretrained CNN.